Overview

 TCAF offers tailored results-based climate finance and policy support to encourage countries to raise their climate ambitions.

-- TCAF supports mechanisms that account for carbon credits from various carbon pricing schemes, allowing for flexibility in market-based climate mitigation approaches and for countries to implement more ambitious carbon pricing instruments.
+• TCAF supports mechanisms that account for carbon credits from various carbon pricing schemes, allowing for flexibility in market-based climate mitigation approaches and enabling countries to implement more ambitious carbon pricing instruments.

 TCAF Support Tiers